Top 40 Best Stone Edging Ideas – Exterior Landscaping Designs

 6. Brick and Block Edging Ideas

-If you’re looking for something a little more defined, then consider using bricks or blocks.
-They have a similar aesthetic and coloring to stones but look more uniform.
+If you’re looking for something a little more defined, then consider using blocks or creating brick edging.
+Bricks and blocks have a similar aesthetic and coloring to stones but look more uniform.
 This makes it easier to stack and place them.
 It also gives your home a more refined and upscale look.

-You could use bricks or block stone to create an edge around your patio, garden, or walkway.
-Pick a brick style and color that will blend well with the rest of your landscaping.
+You could use bricks or block to create an edge around your patio, , or walkway.
+Pick a style and color that will blend well with the rest of your landscaping.
 This could mean that anything from rich red or brown to bright white may work for you.

-Scale the size of your bricks to the size of the project and your landscape.
+Scale the size of your bricks to the size of the project and your .
 You don’t want to use blocks that are so large that they’ll overpower what they’re supposed to be bordering.
-At the same time, you don’t want them to be too small, and your border gets lost in the landscaping.
+At the same time, you don’t want them to be too small and your border gets lost in the landscaping.

 7. Stone Retaining Walls